cran-task-views/Cluster/Cluster.md

     produced by functions from package `r pkg("cluster")` and `r pkg("clValid")` calculates several stability
     measures.
--   Package `r pkg("clustvarsel")` provides variable
-    selection for Gaussian model-based clustering.
-Variable selection for latent class analysis for clustering multivariate categorical data is implemented in package `r pkg("LCAvarsel")`.
-    Package `r pkg("VarSelLCM")` provides variable selection
-    for model-based clustering of continuous, count, categorical or mixed-type data with missing values where the models used impose a conditional independence assumption given group membership.
+-   Package `r pkg("clustvarsel")` provides variable selection for Gaussian model-based clustering.
+Package `r pkg("VarSelLCM")` provides variable selection for model-based clustering of continuous, count, categorical or mixed-type data with missing values where the models used impose a conditional independence assumption given group membership.
 -   Package `r pkg("dissimilarities")` efficiently creates,
     manipulates, and subsets `"dist"` objects, commonly used in cluster analysis.